seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-Next week I will try to migrate the project to ros2 but without their build system and project structure.
-I will try to use docker and ros2 as a library.
+Next week I'll try to move the project to ros2 but without their build system and project structure.
+I'll try to use docker and ros2 as a library.

 ---